Me in 1975

 Jazz fusion

-Much of the jazz I listened to over the years was produced before I was into it so being a contemporary person my tastes evolved quite naturally into jazz fusion, a mixture of Jazz & Rock or Jazz & Latin music.
-Some of my favorites in this genre are Mahavishnu Orchestra, Return to Forever (Chick Corea's group), and Tony Williams Lifetime (Williams was Miles Davis' drummer in the 60s).
-My all-time favorite album is Bitches Brew by Miles Davis, recorded in 1969 and featuring some of the best musicians of the time including Chick Corea (keyboards), Jack DeJohnette (drums), Dave Holland (bass), John McLaughlin (guitar), Airto Moreira (drums and percussion), Wayne Shorter (sax), Lenny White (drums), and Joe Zawinul (keyboards).
-Many of these artists went on to have their own fusion bands.
+Much of the jazz I listened to over the years was produced before I was into it so being a contemporary person my tastes evolved quite naturally into jazz fusion, a mixture of Jazz & Rock or Jazz & Latin music that took off in the 1970s.
+Some of my favorites in this genre are Miles Davis, Mahavishnu Orchestra, and Return to Forever (Chick Corea's group).
+Miles had great fustion bands starting around 1969, featuring some of the best musicians of the time, many who went on to have their own fusion bands.

 Today